Dezhou Shandong, China Travel Guide

 Waste sorting and recycling are promoted in Mandarin cities, including Dezhou.
 Designated bins for different waste types are increasingly common.

 Northern China, including Shandong, experiences water scarcity.
-Water conservation is a specific concern in this part of the country.
-Use water mindfully.
+Water conservation is a specific concern in this part of the nation.
+Consume water mindfully.

 Travelers compensate for flight emissions via international carbon offset programs.
 These programs invest in projects reducing greenhouse gas emissions.

-Dedicated eco-friendly accommodation or tour operators for international visitors are limited in Dezhou.
-The concept of 'green hotels' grows in China.
+Dedicated eco-friendly accommodation or tour operators for visitors from abroad are limited in Dezhou.
+The concept of 'green hotels' grows within China.

 Support brands committed to sustainability for your travel needs and everyday items.